 No student treated better, or worse.
 All the SAME.

-Student ticket takers, attendants, and food concession workers at athletic events are paid, on average, $9.86 per hour to $13.29 per hour as part of work study.
+Student ticket takers, seating attendants, and food concession workers at athletic contests are paid, on average, $10.53 per hour to $13.36 per hour as part of Work Study.

-But the student athletes whose performance creates work study jobs at athletic events are paid nothing.
+But the student athletes whose performance creates Work Study jobs at athletic contests are paid nothing.

 Wage Equity for

-SAME legal counsel is pursuing Collective Action to change NCAA Division I rules that deprive student athletes of lawfully-earned wages and equal treatment under law.
+SAME legal counsel filed a Collective Action to change NCAA Division I rules that deprive student athletes of lawfully-earned wages and equal treatment under law.

-Learn about the NCAA legal arguments that: (1) student athletes should be exempted from FLSA minimum-wage as prisoners are under the 13th Amendment; and (2) varsity sports should be grouped with student-run groups exempted from the FLSA, like Glee Club or Ultimate Frisbee.
+Read the Complaint and Litigation Facts, and learn about NCAA legal arguments made in prior cases that: (1) student athletes should be exempted from the FLSA minimum-wage as prisoners are under the 13th Amendment; and (2) NCAA sports should be grouped with student-run groups exempted from the FLSA, like Glee Club or Ultimate Frisbee.

 Get Involved | Support SAME

-Student Athlete Advisory Councils (SAACs) can order SAME wristbands in bulk to distribute to constituent student athletes and show support for the movement.
+Student Athlete Advisory Councils (SAACs) and teams can order SAME wristbands in bulk to distribute to constituent student athletes and show support for the movement.